aadityashestabit/Aaditya_Sharma_Trainee_Hestabit/Week_7/Day1/RAG_ARCHITECTURE.md

 ### 3. Metadata Tagger (`pipelines/ingest.py`)

 Each chunk is tagged with metadata before storage.
-This enables filtered search later (e.g. "only search 2024 policy documents").
+This enables filtered search later.

 ```python
 {